Frequently asked questions about Zigbee technology and certification.

 How often are Zigbee updates released?

 Zigbee updates are released on a periodic basis.
-The current version of Zigbee PRO was released in 2017.
-CSA is currently working on the next version of Zigbee PRO, slated to be released in 2022.
+The current version of Zigbee PRO was released in 2023.
+The Alliance has already begun working on the next version of Zigbee PRO to continue to evolve the standard.

 Zigbee Certification FAQ